-Gluten is a protein found in certain grains, such as wheat, rye and barley.
+Gluten is a group of proteins found in certain grains, such as wheat, rye, and barley.

 It helps food maintain its shape by providing elasticity and moisture.
 It also allows bread to rise and provides a chewy texture (